-Patients with grade 1 CRS or ICANS should have observations 2-hourly and CRS/ICANS grading performed 4-hourly.
+Patients with grade 1 CRS or ICANS should have observations and CRS grading 2-hourly and ICANS grading performed 4-hourly.
+OR any change in a patients' clinical condition should also trigger a reassessment of the patients' observations, CRS/ICANS grading.